 Due to the fact that the H.R.
 5992 is currently being held up, it is difficult to say for sure.
 However, there does seem to be bipartisan support for reforming the way in which TEAs are designated.
 More than anything else, this highlights the importance of choosing the right regional center.
 If you are prospective EB-5 investor, you will need to show that you made a successful investment that met all of the necessary criteria under the law.
 Beyond making a large enough investment that creates enough jobs, if you are investing $500,000, your investment will need to be in the appropriate economic zone.
 Remember, risk-free investments simply do not exist in the real world.
 If you are making an EB-5 investment you need to do everything you can to increase the likelihood of success.
 That includes consulting with a qualified investment adviser and it also includes hiring an experienced EB-5 immigration attorney.

-Do You Need Immigration Help from a Los Angeles Immigration Lawyer?
+Do You Need Immigration Help from an Immigration Lawyer?

 The EB-5 immigrant investor program is notoriously complex.
 At the Goldstein Immigration Lawyers, we have extensive experience handling EB-5 cases and have helped many people obtain their EB-5 visas with a wide array of immigration solutions.
-To learn more about what we can do for you, please do not hesitate to contact our Los Angeles office today at (213) 514-8870.
+To learn more about what we can do for you, please do not hesitate to contact our Los Angeles office today.